dwyl/image-classifier/README.md

 You can and **should** try other models.
 `ResNet-50` is just one of the many that are supported by `Bumblebee`.
-You can see the supported models in https://github.com/elixir-nx/bumblebee#model-support.
+You can see the supported models at https://github.com/elixir-nx/bumblebee#model-support.

 #### 4.6 Considerations on user images